morgriv/ubiquity-commands/acronymfinder/README.md

 -----

 Invoke the command with '`acronymfinder`', '`af`', or '`search using acronymfinder`'.
 Any selected text in the page will be the acronym to search for.
-You may filter the results to a specific category of results by adding "in <category>" to the command.
+You may filter the results to a specific category of results by adding '`in <category>`' to the command.
 Available categroies are:
-* IT - for Information-Technology
+* IT: for information technology
-* Gov - for Military-and-Government
+* Gov: for military and government
-* Science - for Science-and-Medicine
+* Science: for science and medicine
-* Org - for Organizations
+* Org: for organizations
 * Business
 * Slang